zmcj1/BoxheadConsoleGameEngine/README.md

 Tip:This document will change at any time.

+Now this project in the early development stage, everything is changing at a high speed!

+Made in Minsk, Belarus.

 ## What is this?

 This is a low-level Console Lib for Windows10 Console.